 We become what we do…we are the behaviors we practice.
 And if we dedicate a small chunk of time to a stillness and silence practice, we ultimately become that.
 The present moment begins to weave through every thought, every word, and every action…and then we are indeed living yogastha kuru karmani – we are moving through life coming from a place of present moment awareness.
 And as we cultivate our meditation practice each day, we become more responsive and less reactive, we are more purposeful and less knee-jerk and, we are more unconditioned and less conditioned.

 In the stillness of Yoga, we find the seeds for our next moment and so we can approach it with greater grace and greater ease.
 And even when we don’t believe we have enough time in our life to dedicate a chink of time to sit and “do nothing,” we will very quickly find that through a daily practice of meditation, we can actually have more time – and richer experiences in each moment – allowing our actions to carry greater purpose and ultimately more fulfillment.

 Davidji is an internationally recognized meditation expert, life guide, author, public speaker, and corporate wellness instructor.
-He is transforming the way the world sees stress management by debunking misconceptions about meditation, demystifying the ancient practice, and making it an accessible tool for people from every walk of life.
-His best-selling book – Secrets of Meditation: A Practical Guide to Inner Peace and Personal Transformation – is the winner of the 2013 Nautilus Book Award.
-Davidji is a Vedic Master certified to teach Meditation, Mind-body Healing, Ayurveda, Conscious Choice-making, Non-violent communication, and the Seven Spiritual Laws of Yoga as well as a world-renowned creator of more than 200 guided meditations, visualizations, and online spiritual journeys. www.davidji.com
+His best-selling book – Secrets of Meditation: A Practical Guide to Inner Peace and Personal Transformation– is the winner of the 2013 Nautilus Book Award.
+Davidji is a Vedic Master certified to teach Meditation, Mind-body Healing, Ayurveda, and the Seven Spiritual Laws of Yoga.
+He is a world-renowned creator of more than 200 guided meditations and visualizations. davidji.com.